As a business, you’re pretty confident that very few of your inbound calls go unanswered

-So just how much is a lost calling really costing me?
+So just how much is a missed call costing me?

-Lost calls affect all businesses in some capacity, but in this case the average sale value was over £300.
-1,000 missed calls at £300 each equates to a significant amount of business.
-By thinking of each phone call in terms of a potential sale, it really highlights just how important telecommunications are in generating new business.
+Lost calls affect all businesses in some capacity, but in this case, the average sale value was over £300.
+One thousand missed calls at £300 each equates to a significant amount of business.
+By thinking of each phone call in terms of a potential sale, it highlights just how vital telecommunications are in generating new business.

 Long term failings

 Missed calls can also have the potential to damage your businesses’ reputation.
 If a customer can’t get hold of the sales team, they’re much less likely to renew their contract.
-That and unanswered calls can leave a general taste in your customers mouth.
+That and unanswered calls can leave a general distaste in your customer’s mouth.

 First Impression Count

-This age old business mantra still rings true.
+An age-old business mantra, but boy, does it still ring true.
 Most often, the telephone is a customer’s point of contact with your business.
 If they can’t get a hold of you, this will likely be reflected in how they feel about your business.
-A customer’s time is precious, and if they can find someone who’s easier to reach, the chances are they will.
+A customer’s time is precious, and if they can reach another company easier, they usually will.

 So how can I stop missed calls in my business?

-VoIP or for better words hosted telephony, can massively help reduce your number of missed calls.
+VoIP or hosted telephony can massively help reduce your number of missed calls.
 We’ll use the unique features of your business to tailor a plan to you, considering factors like:

-- If a phone is engaged, how’s it handled?
+- If a phone is engaged, how is it handled?

 - Holiday periods – where do calls go?